-Applications can be made using the application form, by phone, by using the “apply now” button and, in some cases, on Eventbrite.
-The information you provide us with on your application form must be accurate, current and complete in all respects and you agree to notify us as soon as possible of any changes to your details.
-The completed application contracts you to attend and pay for the course(s) as detailed in the application.
-The application will only be accepted with a deposit (as notified on the website) or full fee.
-The deposit is non-refundable.
+- Applications can be made by via the link on the webpage for the course you are applying for or by the phone.
+The information you provide on your application form must be accurate, current and complete in all respects and you agree to notify us as soon as possible of any changes to your details.

-Payment of tuition fees
+Payment of Course Fees

 - Course material may not be reproduced in any way other than for the use of the intended course at the University.